patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ## 1. Tutorial overview

 So far we've been deploying our containers into ECS manually.
-On a production environment, changes that happens on code or on the container image itself could be built, tested and deployed, all automatically.
+On a production environment, changes that happens on code or on the container image itself could be built, tested, and deployed, all automatically.
 This process is commonly known as Continuous Delivery (CD).

 To help us achieve this, we must create a Continuous Delivery pipeline that will orchestrate different stages of our software release process.
 For this workshop our pipeline will have three stages:

 **a) Source stage**: the Git repository branch where all the changes are promoted to a production environment.
-We will use AWS CodeCommit as our Git repository;
+We will use *AWS CodeCommit* as our Git repository;

 **b) Build stage**: automatically pulls the content from the Git repository upon detecting changes, then it builds and tags the Docker image, and pushes the new version to Amazon ECR.
-We will use AWS CodeBuild for this job;
+We will use *AWS CodeBuild* for this job;

 **c) Deployment stage**: automatically deploys the new version of our application that is on Amazon ECR onto Amazon ECS.
 Amazon ECS itself will be responsible for deploying it without any downtime;

-Since we already have the Deployment stage working, since we already configured ECS, we only need to create the Source and the Build stages, and later, figure out how to connect all those stages together to finally form an actual Continuous Delivery pipeline.
+Since we already have the Deployment stage working, and configured ECS, we just need to create the Source and the Build stages, and later, figure out how to connect all those stages together to finally form an actual Continuous Delivery pipeline.

 Let's begin with the Source stage.